 For me, CAIS 2 does more of a maintenance job so its effects aren’t visible straight away.
 But I did notice a small improvement in my skin’s texture after a month of daily use.

-I wouldn’t say it’s a must-have but if you’re past 30 and you’ve already got all your skincare basics in place, this would definitely make a nice addition to your skincare routine.
+If you’re past 30 and you’ve already got all your skincare basics in place, this would definitely make a nice addition to your skincare routine.
 Just be patient and give it time to work its magic.

 Aqua (Water), Glycerin, Tripeptide-29, Tripeptide-1, Myristoyl Nonapeptide-3, Trifluoroacetyl Tripeptide-2, Acetyl Tetrapeptide-2, Sodium Hyaluronate Crosspolymer, Glycogen, Propanediol, Pentylene Glycol, Dextran, Dimethyl Isosorbide, Ethoxydiglycol, Isoceteth-20, Leuconostoc/Radish Root Ferment Filtrate, Caprylyl Glycol, Ethylhexylglycerin, Phenoxyethanol, Chlorphenesin.